l0r0d0/CodeAlpha_Project_cyber_security/Phishing_Awareness_Training.md

 - **Baiting:** Offering something enticing to get you to provide information.
 - **Quid Pro Quo:** Offering a service or benefit in exchange for information.

 ---

-### Real-Life Phishing Scenarios
-- Examples of recent phishing attacks and their impact.
-- Discussion of how these attacks were executed and what could have been done to prevent them.

----